FiqriAulia/Ward.robe/README.md

 ### DressMe Feature
 - When users run out of ideas for outfit combinations, they can utilize this feature.
 DressMe suggests combinations consisting of 2 tops, 1 bottom, and 1 accessory.

-Feel free to use this description for your GitHub repository's README to comprehensively explain the functionalities and purpose of the Ward.robe website.